Bereavement is the process of grieving and letting go of a loved one who has died.

 Children at this age often confuse death with sleep and may experience anxiety as early as age 3.
 They may stop talking and appear to feel overall distress.

 Children at this age are commonly curious about death, and may ask questions about what happens to one's body when it dies.
 Death is thought of as a person or spirit separate from the person who was alive, such as a skeleton, ghost, angel of death, or bogeyman.
 They may see death as final and frightening but as something that happens mostly to old people (and not to themselves).
 Grieving children can become afraid of school, have learning problems, develop antisocial or aggressive behaviors, become overly concerned about their own health (for example, developing symptoms of imaginary illness), or withdraw from others.
-Or, children this age can become too attached and clinging.
+Or, children this age can become too attached and cling to their caretakers.
 Boys usually become more aggressive and destructive (for example, acting out in school), instead of openly showing their sadness.
 When a parent dies, children may feel abandoned by both their deceased parent and their surviving parent because the surviving parent is grieving and is unable to emotionally support the child.

 Ages 9 and older